pradnyashil012/cryptonaukri-backend/readme.md

 - ~~adding feature which will allow admin to enable business and users after their free trial is over.~~
 - asking which parameters will we be using to retrieve different kind of jobs
 - ~~adding endpoint which will allow admin to increase the date of expiration of user and business.~~
-- Fetching Business Details and User Details for admin
+- ~~Fetching Business Details and User Details for admin~~
+- ~~adding exact user details for new database during signup for community purpose~~

 ## Responses :
 #### - OTP :